dsp2003/clef/README.md

 Q: Okay, I beat the UFO boss.
 Where's the rest of the quests?

+A: The rest of the quests are integrated into Outpost NPC's questlines:

-A: Since the version 22 you can beat the Bone Dragon boss.
-It's integrated into Outpost Mute Glitch's quest line.
+* [Added in v22] Bone Dragon boss is integrated into Outpost Mute Glitch's quest line.

-Since the version 42 you can beat the Jelly boss.
-It's integrated into Outpost Apex Scientist's quest line.
+* [Added in v42] Jelly boss is integrated into Outpost Apex Scientist's quest line.

+* [Added in v48] Fatal Circuit robot boss is integrated into Outpost Glitch Mercenary's and Penguin Promoter's quest lines.

 This mod is work-in-progress.
 Please be patient.